aorciari/Bet-Hosre-Drinking-Game/README.md

 # Bet-Hosre-Drinking-Game
-This will be a game where you
+This will be a game where you drink and bet on horses